Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Membership analysis

-To visualize this, we show the distribution of both groups in Galactic coordinates (Fig.~\ref{fig:Grupos_lb}), proper motions (Fig.~\ref{fig:Grupos_pm}) and parallaxes (Fig.~\ref{fig:Grupos_Plx}).
+To visualise this, we show the distribution of both groups in equatorial coordinates (Fig.~\ref{fig:Grupos_lb}), proper motions (Fig.~\ref{fig:Grupos_pm}) and parallaxes (Fig.~\ref{fig:Grupos_Plx}).
 The isodensity contours for both groups have also been drawn for descriptive purposes in the position and proper motion diagrams.
 The RG is mainly associated with the known population of Wd~1, as already discussed in previous sections.
-The BG appears to be distributed on the area located to the NW, in Galactic coordinates, of the cluster.
+The BG appears to be distributed over the area located to the south-west of the cluster.
 The density local maximum is around ($l$, $b$) = ($339\fdg41$, $-0\fdg38$), but the population is much less concentrated.
 Similarly, the RG is densely concentrated in the \textit{Vector Point Diagram}, while the BG seems to be associated with a second bump of lower height, well separated from the central value of cluster proper motion.
 However, the most conclusive evidence that we are observing two different stellar systems is provided by the histogram of the parallaxes (Fig.~\ref{fig:Grupos_Plx}) which shows two clearly different distributions.
 We performed a two-sample Kolmogorov-Smirnov test for the parallaxes of the groups RG (771) and BG (222).
 The statistic $KS$ is 8.198, which leads to a probability $p <$ 0.00001, whose value is much lower than 0.05, therefore rejecting the hypothesis that the two samples come from the same distribution.
 It is clear then that the BG represents a grouping located closer to the Sun, with a central parallax (mode) implying a raw distance of around 2~kpc.

 The distribution of the RG and BG groups on the plane of the sky appears to be primarily drawn by the interstellar extinction pattern in the field.
-In Galactic coordinates (Fig.~\ref{fig:Grupos_lb}), both groups extend mainly in the Northern region of the area analysed, while to the South of the cluster the surface density of objects decreases significantly.
-Going into more detail, while the RG is distributed in almost the entire North semicircle, the BG forms a concentration at about the same cluster Galactic latitude, towards lower Galactic longitude.
+Both groups extend mainly over the western region of the area analysed (Fig.~\ref{fig:Grupos_lb}), while to the east of the cluster the surface density of objects decreases significantly.
+Going into more detail, while the RG is distributed over most of the western semicircle, the BG is concentrated towards the south-west of the cluster.

 The nature of the BG group is unclear.
 We discuss it in Appendix~\ref{app:bh197}.
 Independently of this, the analysis presented in this section leaves two conclusions: 1) the simple application of a non-parametric method to the astrometric variables (positions and proper motions) does not separate effectively the cluster population from its surroundings, and 2) the population with redder colours appears as clearly distinct in both physical space and astrometric parameter space, fully justifying our choice of colour as a discriminant.